RemyPaulJr/remypauljr/README.md

 Now, I'm deep in the world of **data engineering**, **cloud architecture**, and **devops**, turning raw data into clean dashboards, spinning up infra with code, and documenting every bit of it as I go.
 Whether it’s using **Snowflake**, **AWS Glue**, **BigQuery**, or **dbt**, I’m all about **clarity, automation, and meaningful insights**.

-Checkout my [notes](https://github.com/remyinthecloud/notes), where I document everything!
-From documentations/resources that help me, to my progress on my projects, and daily notes where I document what I'm learning!
+Check out my [notes](https://github.com/remyinthecloud/notes)—everything’s documented.
+From the tools and resources I rely on, to real-time progress on my projects and daily learnings as I go.

 ---

 ### Core Tools I Work With